Aam Panna or the green raw mango drink is considered as a health tonic which should be taken at least once in a day during summers.

 If you are still having those ready-to-drink aam panna, shun it right now.
 Raw mangoes are already in town and you can make fresh mango drink out of it ‘with no added preservatives’.

-It’s already 42-43 degrees temperature here in Hyderabad and almost same in north India too.
+The temperatures are already fluctuating with 42-43 degrees in northern India; I know because of dust storms there is a dip in temperature yet the sun is quite strong.
 If you have afternoon shift timings, the heat stroke won’t spare you.
 Oh!
 I’m not scaring you, although I sounded like 😀 .
 Aam Panna is the best drink to have in summers.
-The cooling factor in this health drink keeps you going and fights the summers’ affect on your body.
+The cooling factor in this health drink keeps you going and fights the summers’ effect on your body.

 In case you are still not convinced on why to have Aam ka Panna in Summers, I’m listing down some cool points: